 - Ceramic cookware can last for decades if treated properly.

 - Ceramic dishes are versatile.
-They can go from being microwaved to acting as a serving dish and then they can be refrigerated in the same dish at the end of dinner.
+If you’re cooking rice in the microwave, for example, the dish can go from being microwaved to serving at the table.
+And then the left over rice can be refrigerated in the same dish.

 - Ceramic cooking surfaces are naturally stain-resistant and resist bacteria, helping to keep you healthier.